Current project status

 Becoming a parent is the greatest day in many people’s lives.
-But sometimes surrogacy can be the only way for people to have children who have a genetic link to them.
+For some people, surrogacy can be the only way to have children who have a genetic link to them.

-Surrogacy is where a woman – the surrogate – bears a child on behalf of someone else or a couple, who intend to become the child’s parents.
+Surrogacy is where a woman – the surrogate – bears a child on behalf of another couple or individual, who intend to become the child’s legal parents.

 In the UK, surrogacy is governed by the Surrogacy Arrangements Act 1985 and certain provisions of the Human Fertilisation and Embryology Act 2008.